PX4/PX4-Devguide/starting-installing-linux.md

 ### NuttX based hardware

 Ubuntu comes with a serial modem manager which interferes heavily with any robotics related use of a serial port (or USB serial).
-It can deinstalled without side effects:
+It can be uninstalled without side effects:

 ```sh
 sudo apt-get remove modemmanager